ishwar46/ishwar46/README.md

-Howdy, my name is Ishwar Chaudhary, and I work as a Mobile App Developer and UI/UX Designer.
+Howdy, I'm is Ishwar Chaudhary, and I work as a Mobile App Developer and UI/UX Designer.
 I am currently based in Kathmandu, Nepal.
 I'm interested in collaborating on this project, and you can reach me at ishwarura@gmal.com.